ndouglas/ndouglas/README.md

 - 🪦 **[Runestone](https://github.com/ndouglas/runestone)**: A text adventure game experiment (Prolog)
 - 📏 **[Pebbleton](https://github.com/ndouglas/pebbleton)**: A general-purpose YAML rules engine that I started writing (Rust)
 - 🪨 **[Oldstones](https://github.com/ndouglas/oldstones)**: An implementation of Tim Boring's simple orchestrator (Go)

+### 🧑🏻‍🔬 Research

+_I don't have a scientific background or training, but I'm trying to read as many papers as possible to catch up.
+As noted above, I'm weighing getting a PhD, so I'm kinda practicing by trying to engage more with the literature._

+- **[Distillation PoC](https://github.com/ndouglas/distillation-poc/)**: An experiment with distillation using various combinations of naïve implementations, adversarial training, Jacobian penalties, and approximate Hessian penalties.

 ### 🔮 Potential Future Projects: